Snowberry (Xue Rui)

 Medicinal Uses: Colds, fevers, skin rashes, injuries, eczema, burns, parasites, eye irritations.

 Snowberry is a small genus of about 15 species of deciduous shrubs in the honeysuckle family, Caprifoliaceae.
-The shrubs can grow to be 3 to 6 feet tall and, over time will grow into a thicket.
+The shrubs can grow to be 3 to 6 feet tall and, over time, they will grow into a thicket.
 The twigs are slender and yellow-brown.
-The leaves are long, rounded, entire or with one or two lobes at the base.
+The leaves are long, rounded, entire, or with one or two lobes at the base.
 The flowers are small, greenish-white to pink, and grow in small clusters of 5 to 15.
-The fruit is conspicuous 1 to 2 cm in diameter, soft and varying from white to pink, and in the Chinese species, blackish purple.
-The white berries look like fine, sparkling granulated snow on in the inside and contain 2 to 5 white stone seeds.
+The fruit is conspicuous 1 to 2 cm in diameter, soft, and varying from white to pink, and in the Chinese species, blackish purple.
+The interior of the white berries looks like fine, sparkling granulated snow and contains 2 to 5 white stone seeds.
 The berries create a cracking sound when stepped on.
 The berries will linger on into winter.

 All species of snowberry are native to Central and North America, except S. sinensis, which is native to western China.
 The shrubs like stream banks and swampy thickets, but can thrive in dry areas as well.

-Parts Most Frequently Used: Leaves, Stems, Roots, Berries
+Parts Most Frequently Used: Leaf, Stem, Root, Berry

 Flavors/Temps: Bitter, Cooling